-Daylight Saving Time brings changes to our clocks, springing forward one hour on Sunday, March 11.
-If your system is not set up properly to handle the time change, you may miss critical jobs including billing, aging, etc. Are you prepared for how your WMS and WLM systems will handle the time change?
+Daylight Saving Time brings changes to our clocks.
+You may miss critical jobs including billing, aging, etc. if your system is not set up properly to handle the time change.
+Are you prepared for how your Warehouse, Labor and Transportation Management will handle the time change?

 Safeguarding your Warehouse, Labor and Transportation Management Software

 There are 2 ways to mitigate the impact of Daylight Saving Time: